2/21/2025

 President and Chief Executive Officer

-When we've recently done some work looking at fiber availability 10 years out and our conclusion is that there will be enough fiber to source or to feed our mills or the market in general, assuming that there's no closures, that everything happens as it is right now, the amount of wood to be harvested, the amount of forests that are available will still remain there.
+When we've recently done some work looking at fiber availability 10 years out, and our conclusion is that there will be enough fiber to source or to feed our mills or the market in general, assuming that there's no closures, that everything happens as it is right now.
+The amount of wood to be harvested, the amount of forests that are available will still remain there.
 The only difference that we're seeing in the longer run is a reduction of some species versus others.
 So we're seeing less availability of spruce while other species remain still very resilient.
-So that is in the longer term, that's what we see.
+So that is, in the longer term, that's what we see.
 We don't see necessarily a reduction in fiber overall.
-We see the shift of some species versus other as the more predominant element out there in at least in a 10 year time frame.
+We see it's a shift of some species versus other as the more predominant element out there, at least in a 10-year timeframe.

 speaker